 This site has been built to acknowledge the proposed new word levidrome, which was coined by 6 year old Levi Budd.
 Here is a video of Levi and his quest.

 The word Levidrome is comprised of two parts.
-Levi, from the name of the creator of this word and drome from the word palindrome.
+Levi, from the name of the creator of this word and drome as an analogy to the word palindrome.

 Another origin of the word can be more scientific, which is what Webster may be looking for.
 Keep on reading for the full explanation.

 Webster-Dictionary definition for palindrome is:

 a word, verse, or sentence (such as "Able was I ere I saw Elba") or a number (such as 1881) that reads the same backward or forward